Why you should you get physiotherapy before and after pregnancy

 - Changes in your vision

 If headaches are related to muscle tension or posture, a spinal consultant or physiotherapist may be able to help you.
-Manual therapy provided by a trained clinician on the upper neck joints can quickly reduce pain and alleviate headaches.
+Manual therapy on your upper neck joints from your physiotherapist can quickly reduce pain and alleviate headaches.